 People don’t just create the sources we use.
-They are actually sources them-selves.
-Most of us use people as sources all the time in our private lives, such when we ask a friend for a restaurant recommendation or ask whether a movie is worth watching.
+They are actually sources themselves.
+Most of us use people as sources all the time in our private lives, such as when we ask a friend for a restaurant recommendation or ask whether a movie is worth watching.
 But you probably aren’t using people as sources very often in your assignments–unless you are a journalism major, of course.

 In fact, research indicates that employers such as Battelle, Nationwide Insurance, Microsoft, the FBI, the Smithsonian, the Port of Los Angeles, SS&G Financial Services, and Marriott International have been dissatisfied with their new hires’ inability to gather information by talking with real people.
 They’ve found new hires unwilling or unprepared to ask the experienced employee down the hall or the expert across town for information to solve a problem.
-For instance, the study linked to above quotes one employer as saying about new hires:
+For instance, the study linked above quotes one employer as saying about new hires:

 Here’s something we’re targeting in interviews now—the big thing is they believe the computer is their workspace, so basic interactions between people are lost.
 They won’t get up and walk over and ask someone a question.
-They are less comfortable and have some lack of willingness to use people as sources and also have a lack of awareness that people are a valid source of information…
+They are less comfortable and have some lack of willingness to use people as sources and also have a lack of awareness that people are a valid sources of information…

 So getting some experience using people as sources is likely to help you not just with a current research assignment but with your work in the future.